paulmelnikow/express-contracts/README.md

 app.use(
    require('body-parser').json(), // populates req.body
-   erc.useContracts(requestContract, responseContract),
+   erc.useContracts(cc.request, cc.responseBody),
    exampleApplicationMiddleware,
    exampleErrorHandlingMiddleware
 );
 ```

-Note the middleware `useContracts(requestContract, responseContract)`
+Note the middleware `useContracts(requestContract, responseBodyContract)`
 distinguishes between `ValidationError` (for failures of `requestContract`) and
-`ContractError` (for failures of `responseContract`, taken directly from
+`ContractError` (for failures of `responseBodyContract`), which callers will
-`rho-contracts`), which callers will likely wish to handle differently.
+likely wish to handle differently.

 Furthermore, note that the middleware works by extending `res` with a method
-`checkedJson` which checks `responseContract` before calling `res.json`, thus
+`checkedJson` which checks `responseBodyContract` before calling `res.json`,
-it is easy to "jump out" of the contract e.g. to send an error.
+thus it is easy to "jump out" of the contract e.g. to send an error.

 Finally, there is an asymmetry between the `requestContract`, which is run over
-the whole request, and the `responseContract`, which is only run over the
+the whole request, and the `responseBodyContract`, which is only run over the
 payload which eventually becomes the `res.body`.
-This is so that we can
+The motivation for checking
-additionally enforce contracts on the query string.
+the whole request is to have the ability to check query strings.